sodexx7/MetricFlow/README.md

 #### What challenges did you solve, and how?

-1. How to Integrate AI, Metric Data Monitoring, and Smart Contract Execution?
+**1. How to Integrate AI, Metric Data Monitoring, and Smart Contract Execution?**

 One of the main challenges was figuring out how to make AI, metric data monitoring, and smart contract execution work together to meet specific user demands — for example, showing only the defined metrics of supported protocols and exposing only their available operations.